zzzprojects/EntityFramework-Extensions/docs2/pages/articles/benchmark.md

 | BulKSaveChanges | 40 ms        | 90ms           | 400 ms     |

-The Add method doesn't affect much the performance when adding 100 entities, but if you make your test with 10,000 entities:
+The Add method doesn't affect the performance when adding 100 entities, but if you make your test with 10,000 entities:
  - Add: 99.6%
  - BulkSaveChanges: 0,4%